Skip to main content

 Who will benefit from Early ECHO?

-There are well recognised maternal and fetal conditions strongly associated with increased risk for the baby to have cardiac anomaly.
-If you, your family, or your baby have any of those risk factors you may wish to perform Early Fetal Echocardiography.
+There are well-recognised maternal and fetal conditions strongly associated with increased risk for the baby to have a cardiac anomaly.
+If you, your family, or your baby have any of those risk factors you may wish to perform Early Fetal Echocardiography (which also includes Early Fetal Scan).

-• Increased nuchal translucency (NT) for your baby (3.5 mm or more)
+• Baby’s increased nuchal translucency (NT) of 3.5 mm or more

 • Suspected heart abnormality at 11-13 weeks scan

-• Abnormal results of NIPT or invasive test (CVS)
+• Abnormal NIPT or invasive test (CVS) results

 • Abnormal baby’s heartbeat (irregular, too fast, or too slow)